Crosby, Merseyside: Transport

-Other buses include the 133 (Waterloo-Kirkby) and the 206 (Crosby-Hightown).

 Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 The local television station TalkLiverpool also broadcasts to the area.
 Television signals are received from the Winter Hill TV transmitter.

 Local radio stations are BBC Radio Merseyside, Heart North West, Capital Liverpool, Hits Radio Liverpool, Smooth North West and Greatest Hits Radio Liverpool & The North West.

 The town is served by the local newspaper, Liverpool Echo (and also formerly the Crosby Herald).

 Sport

 Marine AFC (association football) and Waterloo RUFC (rugby union) are both based in the area.

 Crosby is also home to Crosby Swimming Club, a member of the Amateur Swimming Association (ASA).

 The Northern Club, a multi-sport club featuring cricket, hockey, crown green bowls, squash, racketball and snooker, is situated in the Moor Park area of Crosby.

 Crosby Marina is the home of Crosby Sailing Club.
 The marina is also a venue for the Crosby Scout and Guide Marina Club, who offer dinghy and kayak sailing to local youngsters.

 Blundellsands Bridge Club, affiliated to the English Bridge Union, provides facilities for learning and playing Rubber Bridge and Duplicate Bridge.

 Crosby is home to an Open qualifying venue – West Lancashire Golf Club.